Shreyas-2k4/PRODIGY_ML_02/README.md

+Project: Customer Segmentation Using K-Means Clustering

-Introduction This project implements a K-Means clustering algorithm to group customers of a retail store based on their purchase history.
-Clustering customers helps in identifying different customer segments, understanding their behaviors, and tailoring marketing strategies accordingly.
+In this project, we implement a K-Means clustering algorithm to group retail store customers based on their purchase history.
+Clustering customers allows us to identify distinct customer segments, gain insights into their behaviors, and tailor marketing strategies accordingly.

-Prerequisites Python 3.x Libraries: numpy pandas scikit-learn matplotlib seaborn You can install the required libraries using:

-pip install numpy pandas scikit-learn matplotlib seaborn Project Structure . ├── data │ └── customers.csv ├── src │ ├── kmeans_clustering.py │ ├── data_preprocessing.py │ └── visualize.py ├── README.md └── main.py Data The customers.csv file should contain the purchase history data of the customers.
-It should include the following columns:
+Prerequisites:

+Python 3.x
+Required Libraries: numpy, pandas, scikit-learn, matplotlib, seaborn (You can install these libraries using pip install numpy pandas scikit-learn matplotlib seaborn)
+Project Structure:

+data: Contains the customers.csv file with customer purchase history data.
+src:
+data_preprocessing.py: Handles data loading, missing value handling, and normalization. kmeans_clustering.py: Implements the K-Means clustering algorithm. visualize.py: Provides visualization functions for cluster analysis.
+README.md: Project documentation.
+main.py: Integrates all steps and executes the clustering process.
+Data:

+The customers.csv file includes the following columns:
-CustomerID: Unique identifier for each customer PurchaseHistory: Historical purchase data (e.g., total spending, number of purchases) Steps
+CustomerID: Unique identifier for each customer.
+PurchaseHistory: Historical purchase data (e.g., total spending, number of purchases).
+Steps:

+Data Preprocessing:
-Data Preprocessing File: src/data_preprocessing.py Load the data from customers.csv.
-Handle missing values if any.
-Normalize the purchase history data for better clustering performance.
-2. K-Means Clustering File: src/kmeans_clustering.py
+Load data from customers.csv.
+Handle missing values (if any).
+Normalize purchase history data for better clustering performance.
+K-Means Clustering:

-Implement the K-Means clustering algorithm.
+Implement the K-Means algorithm.
 Choose the appropriate number of clusters (k) using methods like the Elbow method.
 Fit the model to the normalized data.
-3. Visualization File: src/visualize.py
+Visualization:

-Visualize the clusters using 2D scatter plots.
-Optionally, use dimensionality reduction techniques (e.g., PCA) if the data is high-dimensional.
-4. Main Script File: main.py
+Visualize clusters using 2D scatter plots.
+Optionally, apply dimensionality reduction techniques (e.g., PCA) for high-dimensional data.
+Main Script (main.py):

-Integrate all the steps.
-Execute the script to perform clustering and visualize the results.
-Usage Data Preprocessing
+Integrate all steps.
+Execute the script to perform clustering and visualize results.

-from src.data_preprocessing import preprocess_data

-data = preprocess_data('data/customers.csv') K-Means Clustering

-from src.kmeans_clustering import kmeans_clustering
+Feel free to customize and execute the code according to your specific dataset! 😊🛍️

 clusters = kmeans_clustering(data, n_clusters=5) Visualization